 -

-I can accept the following insurances:
+I do take insurance and can accept the following:

 LifeWise